-If you’re wondering if you can deposit cash at an ATM, the answer is yes, you can.
-But not all ATMs accept cash.
+If you’re wondering if you can deposit cash at an ATM, the answer is yes, you can, but not all ATMs accept cash.

-How to make cash deposits at ATM
+How to make cash deposits at an ATM

-- Access your account.
-To do this, simply insert your debit card and enter your PIN.
-You should be able to see all of your account information once you’re logged in.
+- Access your account(s).
+Insert your debit card and enter your PIN.
+You should be able to see all of your account information once you’re signed in.

 Can you deposit cash at an online-only bank?

-One solution is to opt for an ACH transfer from another bank account that allows for cash deposits.
-Plus, Pendergrast notes, it’s a fast and secure method that doesn’t require any fees.
+One solution is to opt for an automated clearing house transfer from another bank account that allows cash deposits.
+Plus, Pendergrast notes, ACH is a fast and secure method that doesn’t require any fees.

 Are there limits to the amount you can deposit at ATMs?

-One benefit of depositing cash over a check is that your funds can be made available more quickly no matter how much you deposit.
+One benefit of depositing cash over a check is that your funds can be made available more quickly, no matter how much you deposit.